-FY 2022/23 Objective: Implement use of BlueBeam software and expand existing electronic submittal processes.
+FY 2022/232023/24 Objective: Implement use of BlueBeam software and expand existing electronic submittal processes.

-- Test BlueBeam software. - Research best practices from other jurisdiction's implementation of BlueBeam. - Prepare process and procedures for BlueBeam submittals. - Coordinate BlueBeam implementation with 3rd party consultants that will also be expected to use BlueBeam as part of the City's review process. - Coordinate and implement on-going hardware upgrades (computers, monitors, etc.) so that Staff may make the best use of BlueBeam.
+- Test BlueBeam software.
+Completed (possibly Spring 2023).
+After testing, software was acquired and doleddoles out to Planning and Engineering Staff. - Research best practices from other jurisdiction's implementation of BlueBeam.
+Completed.(Need to ask Planning and Engineering about this) - Prepare process and procedures for BlueBeam submittals.
+(Need to ask Planning and Engineering about this) (To be developed) - Coordinate BlueBeam implementation with 3rd party consultants that will also be expected to use BlueBeam as part of the City's review process.
+(Need to ask Planning and Engineering about this) (Underway) - Coordinate and implement on-going hardware upgrades (computers, monitors, etc.) so that Staff may make the best use of BlueBeam.
+Completed.
+After acquiring and deploying the Bluebeam system to Staff, all Staff were given new monitors so they could better view digitized blueprints within the new system.
+All Staff have new computers and are on an active refresh program cycle of 4 years.